-- The Super Yachts Extension showcased forty of the biggest yachts of the Vieux Port.
+4. The Super Yachts Extension: showcased forty of the biggest yachts of the Vieux Port.
 This year, the largest boat on display in this area is the 48 m displacement signed Baglietto and the largest sailing yacht is the 2017 Extreme of the shipyard Mengy Yay.
 The part of the Super Yachts Extension located on the Traversante hosts the in-water sector of the Tender area.

-- The Quai Saint Pierre hosted the largest sailing boats, up to 24 metres, and motorboats up to more than 21 metres.
+6. The Quai Saint Pierre hosted the largest sailing boats, up to 24 meters, and motorboats up to more than 21 meters.

-- The Pantiero had – The Village dedicated to boating equipment and accessories – Service companies (insurance, financing, etc)
+7. The Pantiero had: The Village dedicated to boating equipment and accessories – Service companies (insurance, financing, etc)

-- Multihulls: Built like a marina, the area dedicated to the Multihulls hosted around forty catamarans from 10 to more than 25 metres.
+8. Multihulls: Built like a marina, the area dedicated to the Multihulls hosted around forty catamarans from 10 to more than 25 meters.
 This is the largest gathering of habitable multihulls in the world presented by leading French and international shipyards.